jsstuff/xql/README.md

 UPDATE
 ------

-Update query is described by `xql.node.UpdateQuery` node and wrapped by `xql.UPDATE(...)`.
+Update query is described by `xql.node.UpdateStatement` node and wrapped by `xql.UPDATE(...)`.
 Please note that `UPDATE(...)` accepts parameters that can describe a target table and data to be updated.

-The `xql.node.UpdateQuery` implements the following interface:
+The `xql.node.UpdateStatement` implements the following interface:

-xql.node.UpdateQuery       | Description
+xql.node.UpdateStatement   | Description
 :------------------------- | :------------------------------------
 `.TABLE(table)`            | Specify a target `table`
 `.FROM(...)`               | Specify a `FROM` clause, uses the same syntax as `FROM()` defined by `SELECT` query